robosoft-ai/SMACC/README.md

 {

 public:
-  // This is the action client resource (it basically is a wrapper of the ROS Action Client for move base), please check the SMACC
+  // This is the smacc component (it basically is a wrapper of the ROS Action Client for move base), please check the SMACC
   // code to see how to implement your own action client smacc::SmaccMoveBaseActionClient *moveBaseClient_;